triton-inference-server/tutorials/Feature_Guide/Data_Pipelines/README.md

   ...
 ]
 ```
-This step is similar to the process of defining the input and output layers in a regular model.
-The next step is to define a scheduler with the exact flow of the ensemble.
+This is similar to defining the input and output layers in a regular model.
+Next. we define the exact flow of the ensemble.
+The flow is composed of "steps", where each step defines the inputs/outputs and the model to execute at this step.
 ```
 ensemble_scheduling {
   step [